INDOOR SOCCER LEAGUE RULES

 At any time during a game, if the Team Captain(s) determine that the play is getting dangerous or too intense, they should call a one minute time-out to cool things down and discuss resolutions with each other.
 Play must have stopped for a time-out to be called.

 Arrive 15 minutes prior to the scheduled game time to allow for warm-up.
 Games consist of two 25-minute halves, with a 5 minute half time.
+No additional time is allotted for late starts.

 START OF PLAY